iday 05 August, 2016.

 Lack of sleep does add to your stress levels.

-Have a look at some relaxation techniques and learn to make relaxation part of your daily programme.
+Have a look at some relaxation techniques and learn to make relaxation part of your daily program.
 It is important to know how to control the stress response so that you can stay calm, cool and balanced in stressful situations!